ducduy9304/Bird-Species-Classification-By-Song/README.md

-# Final project detect bird species by song using EfficientNet + LSTM and GRU pretrain
+# Project detect bird species by song using EfficientNet + LSTM and GRU pretrain